kubernetes-sigs/kubespray/docs/kubernetes-apps/scheduler_plugins.md

 - [PodState](https://github.com/kubernetes-sigs/scheduler-plugins/blob/master/pkg/podstate/README.md) [Sample]
 - [QualityOfService](https://github.com/kubernetes-sigs/scheduler-plugins/blob/master/pkg/qos/README.md) [Sample]

+Currently supports selection of deployment modes by switching the `scheduler_plugins_single_scheduler_mode` (bool) option:

+- **single-scheduler mode** (default):

+    Only one scheduler is running.
+That would patch and replace the default scheduler.
+It's recommended for the production env.

+- **second-scheduler mode**:

+    Two schedulers are running.
+One is the default scheduler, and the other is the scheduler-plugins's scheduler.

-Currently, we use [helm chart](https://github.com/kubernetes-sigs/scheduler-plugins/blob/master/manifests/install/charts/as-a-second-scheduler/README.md#installing-the-chart) to install the scheduler plugins, so that a second scheduler would be created and running. **Note that running multi-scheduler will inevitably encounter resource conflicts when the cluster is short of resources**.
+**Note that running multi-scheduler will inevitably encounter resource conflicts when the cluster is short of resources**.

 ## Compatibility Matrix